ibexa/documentation-user/docs/getting_started/get_started.md

 To access the back office (or the user/editor interface), add `/admin` to the address provided by the administrator.
 For example, if your website's URL is `www.my-site.com`, you enter the editing interface through `www.my-site.com/admin`.

-If you are the administrator, the default administrator account information is:
+If you're the administrator, the default administrator account information is:

 - username: `admin`
 - password:` publish`